 Real economic growth

-Real economic growth in 2019 estimated at 1.5%
+Real economic growth of 5.8% expected in 2021

-Flemish economic growth lower than EU average
+Flemish economic growth in 2021 among highest in EU

 Real economic growth: the increase in GDP, expressed in real or constant prices, in which the impact of inflation has been filtered out.